wepublish/wepublish/examples/api/README.md

 Source files are published from [/packages/api](https://github.com/wepublish/wepublish/tree/master/packages/api) .
 We use lerna to keep all realeses and npm versions equal in this mono repo.

-From v0.8.4 on, releases are coming with github tags, for more see https://github.com/wepublish/wepublish/tags
+From v0.8.4 on, releases are coming with github tags, for more see [release tags](https://github.com/wepublish/wepublish/tags).

 ## Example requests

-`<API_BASE_URL>` is a placeholder for your GraphQL playground url, e.g.
+`<API_BASE_URL>` is a placeholder for your GraphQL playground url, e.g. http://localhost:4000

 #### Getting an article via `<API_BASE_URL>` enpoint